Essential information about screening, epidemiology and public health

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Journal of Medical Screening operates a conventional single-blind reviewing policy in which the reviewer’s name is concealed from the submitting author.
+Journal of Medical Screening operates a conventional single-anonymize reviewing policy in which the reviewer’s name is concealed from the submitting author.
 All contributions to Journal of Medical Screening will be considered for publication on the understanding that they are not under consideration/accepted for publication or already published elsewhere.
 The final decision on acceptance or rejection will remain with the Editor.

 All material submitted for publication is assumed to be submitted exclusively to the journal unless the contrary is stated.
 If requested, authors shall produce the data upon which the manuscript is based for examination by the editor.
 The editor retains the customary right to style and if necessary to shorten material accepted for publication, and to alter the manuscript to achieve consistency of terminology.